News & Tips

 What is the answer?

 Time and again, the answer to chronic pain comes back to movement and exercise.
-This, along with continuing to be occupied and maintain a positive outlook, have direct effect on our experience of pain.
+This, along with continuing to be occupied and maintain a positive outlook, can have a direct effect on understanding your experience of pain.

 How do I exercise in the presence of pain?

 1) Exercise around the painful part: The experience of grumbly knee pain is common to many – once we have knee pain, we often limp, avoid stairs, and accept a level of inactivity.
 The knee joint, however loves to be strong and supported by surrounding muscles.
 Here are a few examples of exercises which allow us to maintain good function around the knee and limb – calf raises, hamstring curls, core exercises, gluteal exercises such as donkey kicks all exercise nearby muscles.
 Wall squats and straight leg raises exercise quadriceps (thigh) muscles without the repetitive movement which may aggravate a knee joint.

 2) Isometric exercises: The last example of exercises are called isometric exercises – they involve muscle activation without joint movement.
 These allow us to exercise the muscles around any joint in a (usually) pain free way.
 The shoulder is another very good example of a joint which responds well to these exercises, where the muscles act against resistance without elevating the arm.
 Once there is better activation of muscles around a joint, exercises involving movement can be started.

 3) Keep moving!: Being on the move if you have chronic pain is always preferable to prolonged static positioning.
 Movement might include walking, cycling or swimming as alternatives to more demanding exercise, until you are ready to progress.